dask/dask/docs/source/dataframe-parquet.rst

 Metadata
 ~~~~~~~~

+In order to improve *read* performance, Dask can optionally write out
-By default Dask will write a ``_metadata`` file aggregating row-group metadata
+a global ``_metadata`` file at write time by aggregating the row-group
-from all files together.
-While potentially useful when reading data later with
+metadata from every file in the dataset.
+While potentially useful at
-Dask, for large datasets the generation of this file may result in excessive
+read time, the generation of this file may result in excessive memory
-memory usage (and potentially killed Dask workers).
-As such, we generally
+usage at scale (and potentially killed Dask workers).
+As such,
-recommend disabling creation of this file by passing in
-``write_metadata_file=False``.
+enabling the writing of this file is only recommended for small to
+moderate dataset sizes.

 .. code-block:: python

    >>> df.to_parquet(
    ...     "s3://bucket-name/my/parquet/",
-   ...     write_metadata_file=False  # disable writing the _metadata file
+   ...     write_metadata_file=True  # enable writing the _metadata file
    ... )

 File Names